awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 ### Reserved Capacity<a name="HowItWorks.ProvisionedThroughput.ReservedCapacity"></a>

-As a DynamoDB customer, you can purchase *reserved capacity* in advance, as described at [Amazon DynamoDB Pricing](https://aws.amazon.com/dynamodb/pricing)\.
+As a DynamoDB customer, you can purchase *reserved capacity* in advance for tables that use the DynamoDB Standard table class, as described at [Amazon DynamoDB Pricing](https://aws.amazon.com/dynamodb/pricing)\.
 With reserved capacity, you pay a one\-time upfront fee and commit to a minimum provisioned usage level over a period of time\.
 Your reserved capacity is billed at the hourly reserved capacity rate\.
-By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on\-demand or provisioned throughput settings\.
+By reserving your read and write capacity units ahead of time, you realize significant cost savings on your provisioned capacity costs\.
 Any capacity that you provision in excess of your reserved capacity is billed at standard provisioned capacity rates\.

 **Note**
-Reserved capacity is not available in on\-demand mode\.
+Reserved capacity is not available for replicated write capacity units\.
+Reserved capacity is also not available for tables using the DynamoDB Standard\-IA table class or on\-demand capacity mode\.

 To manage reserved capacity, go to the [DynamoDB console](https://console.aws.amazon.com/dynamodb) and choose **Reserved Capacity**\.